 Typically, the deadline for IRS and FTB tax filings is April 15.

-Nonresidents for tax purposes cannot file tax returns electronically.
-We recommend that you use a form of delivery and/or tracking confirmation when you submit your federal and state tax returns via mail.
+If you submit paper returns, we recommend that you use a form of delivery and/or tracking confirmation when you submit your federal and state tax returns via mail.

 The staff of the International Offices is not trained to assist you with your taxes or to offer any tax advice.
-However, we understand that tax filing can be confusing, so we coordinate helpful resources for you, including tax software and a tax workshop.
+However, we understand that tax filing can be confusing, so we coordinate helpful resources for you, including tax software.
 It is your responsibility to check all applicable tax filing requirements at the federal, state, and local levels that could apply to your situation.
-If you require specific information about your Caltech paycheck with regards to tax treaties and tax withholdings, please contact the Payroll Hotline 626.395.8668 or via email.

 Sprintax YouTube Channel